bxparks/AceSegment/README.md

 <a name="DigitAndSegmentAddressing"></a>
 ### Digit and Segment Addressing

-The `LedModule` and `LedDisplay` classes follow these conventions for addressing the digits and segments:
+The `LedModule` and `LedDisplay` classes use the following conventions for addressing the digits and segments:

 * digits start at position 0 on the left and increase to the right
 * segments are assigned bits 0 to 7 of an unsigned byte (type `uint8_t`) with